 For everything I

 People might not understand this, it just also is what brings the struggles I have.
 Relationships.
 I’ve had to accept the crippling truth.
 I can’t let people hint at relationships (never mind tons of other things, just figure it’s the best example to use first).
-We are in a confusing Bermuda triangle of emotions, these are stapled to our thoughts without us knowing.
-This is why people need to understand what is happening.
+We are in a confusing Bermuda triangle of emotions; it staples these into our thoughts without us knowing.
+Therefore, people need to understand what is happening.
 For

 The woman that feels that about me must ‘put her foot forward’ and share she is interested in one.
 The lady that heard that and ‘put her foot forward’ treated me bad constantly after, I was bound by the excitement because she took up my offer.
-I may never see or hear from her again, which is honestly alright.
-Don’t ‘put your foot forward’ for me ever if you actually don’t want anything to do with me.
-I’m sure, after reading these things, you will understand that I literally have a legitimate struggle I need to hold.
+I may never see or hear from her again, which is honestly all right.
+Don’t ‘put your foot forward’ for me ever if you want nothing to do with me.
+I’m sure, after reading these things, you should understand that I literally have a legitimate struggle I need to hold.
 I can’t ever control my thoughts, feelings, and emotions (yet).

 This article is accurate in describing the problems.
 The point is mostly that our grind can make it disastrous.
-When feeling like this, for any ‘relationship’ we have there is
+When feeling like this, for any ‘relationship’ we have there is, unfort

-I’m also going to bind my new YouTube channel here.
+I will also bind my new YouTube channel here.
 Promote it, update content, set up a connection to the world (

-I’m going to try my best to bind my photos and things to what I took myself.
-I feel taking nice photos is comforting some times, I have a few.
+I will try my best to bind my photos and things to what I took myself.
+I feel taking nice photos is comforting sometimes; I have a few.